I2Tunimib/I2T-docs/docs/intro.md

 adoptable by both experts and non-experts in the context of semantics.
 Nowadays, the enrichment task is at the core of almost every data analytics pipeline, and at the same time, it proves to be also costly in both time and money.
-For this reason, it is important to pro- vide data scientists with tools that guide them through the steps of the enrichment process, supporting them with interactive choices and visualizations.
+For this reason, it is important to provide data scientists with tools that guide them through the steps of the enrichment process, supporting them with interactive choices and visualizations.
 Semantics can bridge the gap in finding links across datasets and find solutions for the extension step, but it is important to include users in the annotation process.
-Indeed, the extension step is strongly related to the semantic annotation, but automatic algo- rithms that provide it can fail.
+Indeed, the extension step is strongly related to the semantic annotation, but automatic algorithms that provide it can fail.
 However, if results are made available, interpretable, and editable, they can be reviewed and improved by the human’s knowledge.
-A study and overview of state-of-the-art tools for both the Seman- tic Interpretation and Enrichment task have highlighted some of their problems.
+A study and overview of state-of-the-art tools for both the Semantic Interpretation and Enrichment task have highlighted some of their problems.
 They are limited by not supporting humans in the loop of the annotation process, while also not fully providing extension steps necessary to complete the enrichment of tabular data.
 Most of the